 Without Lean, healthcare will continue to have difficulty meeting the pressure to serve an increasing number of individuals at less cost.
 As the population ages, healthcare must find new ways to meet the demand for their services.
 Turnaround time (i.e. patient cycle time, service Takt time) becomes a primary measurement that must improve whether it is in the hospital facilities, post care facilities or laboratories.
 Further, space is at a critical premium in running all the functions within a hospital facility.
 Only Lean can provide a solution to all these concerns with minimal expenditures but maximum benefits.

 Lean Management in Healthcare

 Healthcare today is not designed to make the value stream of care flow smoothly.
 As with manufacturing, healthcare services are often “batch and queue”, with patients spending most of their time waiting until the right process (skilled healthcare practitioner) is available.
 As a result, the value added processes are disconnected leaving the patient and the caregiver all disillusioned.
 The working environment is one driven by shared values and passion in delivering top quality products and services to the patient.

-Benefits and Applicability of Lean Healthcare
+Benefits of Implementing Lean Healthcare

 Lean Healthcare can rapidly improve patient wait times, speed of test results, and create end-to-end process flow using proven Lean techniques and methodologies.
 It is all about results – servicing the patient better, faster, at less cost and being able to do more with less.